-This document has been prepared for the purpose of providing guidance for members of the Panel of Experts on Religion and Belief (Panel) of the Office of Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Cooperation in Europe (OSCE), who may be involved in either reviewing State legislation or providing consultations regarding laws pertaining to freedom of religion or belief.
+This document has been prepared for the purpose of providing guidance for members of the Panel of Experts on Religion and Belief (Panel) of the Office of Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Cooperation in Europe (OSCE) and for members of the European Commission for Democracy through Law (the Venice Commission) of the Council of Europe, who may be involved in either reviewing State legislation or providing consultations regarding laws pertaining to freedom of religion or belief.

 This draft incorporates comments received from members of the Panel as well as from members of the Venice Commission.
 The document is not designed to be a comprehensive statement of all relevant human rights standards related to freedom of religion or belief, but to provide an overview and suggestions for reviewers.

 It is expected that it will continue to be revised over time.
-The Panel continues to welcome additional comments and suggestions.
+The Panel and the Venice Commission continue to welcome additional comments and suggestions.
 However, all such suggestions should be very specific and propose specific language either for inclusion or deletion, and suggestions should clearly note where in the Guidelines the changes should be made.
-Suggestions should be sent to the Rapporteur, Jeremy Gunn: JGunn@law.emory.edu.
+Suggestions should be sent to the Rapporteur of the Panel, Jeremy Gunn: JGunn@law.emory.edu, or to the Secretariat of the Venice Commission: venice@coe.int.